Joshua-Burt/Joshua-Burt/README.md

 <p align="center"><a href="https://joshuaburt.dev"><img alt="Hello, I'm Joshua." src="./images/Introduction.png"/></a></p>

 - 💼 Open To Job Opportunities
-- 🌱 I’m currently learning functional programming with Haskell
 - 🐍 Many of my recent projects have been based in Python
+- 🔭 I’m currently working on [BlockBot](https://github.com/Joshua-Burt/BlockBot), the Discord bot based in PyCord
 - 🖨 I’m interested in 3D Printing, currently using a Creality LD-006 Resin Printer

 # GitHub Stats